My Archive Open Call

 What kinds of photos are you looking for?

 The call is open to anyone with a story to share, but we are most interested in photographs that were taken in NYC before the year 2005.
 All photographs submitted must have been taken on a city street and/or in front of a building that can potentially be identified within the five boroughs.
 Each photo must also include at least one human subject.
-You must own all rights to photographs submitted.
+You must retain all rights in any photograph you submit.

 Can you provide me with a submission example?